What is abdominal pain?

-Just about everybody at one point or another will experience abdominal (belly) pain.
-Most causes of abdominal pain are not serious and can be readily diagnosed and treated.
-However, abdominal pain can also be the sign of a serious illness, and it is important that you learn to recognize which symptoms are severe and when to call a doctor.
+Just about everybody will experience abdominal pain at one point or another.
+Most causes of abdominal pain are not serious and resolve spontaneously.
+A healthcare provider can usually readily diagnose and treat these conditions.
+However, abdominal pain can also be a sign of a serious illness, or even an emergency.
+Abdominal pain is responsible for some 5% of emergency room visits.

 What are the most common causes of abdominal pain?